ckempke/UnityTerrainGeneration/docs/generation.md

 - Set the height of that new position to the average of the 2/4 positions around it, plus or minus a small random displacement.
 - Repeat until you're at the desired resolution, possibly halving the displacement each time.

-This is a little more complex in practice than it looks like, since some of the positions need to be handled slightly differently than the others (there's a center square in each quad that has no neighbors with existing values when created), but it's relatively simple.
+This is a little more complex in practice than it looks like, since some of the positions need to be handled slightly differently than the others (there's a center square in each quad that has no neighbors with existing values when created), but it's relatively simple.   ("Diamond square" is a popular specific algorithm, there are others, as well.)

 This doesn't generate quite as nice looking a terrain as the perlin/simplex versions, but it has the advantage that you can force certain positions to have certain values:  if you want to insure that the edges of your map are below sea level, for example, or that there are mountains/continents in specific places or quantities.